dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

     def __repr__(self):
         """
-        Returns a string representation of the RNA sequence, with
+        Returns a string representation of the RNA sequence,
+        with:
         - a 5' cap (m7G-) prepended
         - a 3' poly-A tail appended, if it's mature mRNA
         """